Evaluation Committee/ Panel

 One of the best ways to assure that each request is well presented, understood and agreed among all the units involved in the process is to create a coordination space to do it.
-The usual coordination tool is the implementation of a recurrent meeting between requesters, heads of unit, and the procurement team where the requests can be discussed and validated.
+The usual coordination tool is the implementation of a recurrent meeting between requestors, heads of unit, and the procurement where the requests can be discussed and validated.

 Supplier selection criteria must be established and communicated clearly and in advance to suppliers, ensuring equal treatment.
 It is important to take time to establish and/or understand the selection criteria since the supplier selection criteria cannot be modified or changed, once communicated to the suppliers.

 The documents involved in the solicitation process can be different depending on the type of competition that applies (see Procurement Procedures) and the nature and complexity of the good and services being procure.
 It is important that all documentation contains details on procedural, technical, financial and contractual components, which suppliers must follow when submitting their offers.
 They are build based on templates, customized to fit the specificities of the procedure undertaken and completed with the details applicable to each solicitation.

 |In general, any Solicitation document, no matter the procedure, will contain:|